| | | | |

 Antipasto Pasta Salad

 Antipasto Pasta Salad is a delicious, gluten-free dish that is a must have for your summertime barbecues.
-This salad is always a huge hit and is loaded with pepperoni, ham, creamy mozzarella, briny olives, artichoke hearts, pepperoncini, sun dried tomatoes and the best dressing.
+This antipasto salad is always a huge hit and is loaded with pepperoni, ham, creamy mozzarella, briny olives, artichoke hearts, pepperoncini, sun dried tomatoes and the best dressing.
 I used chickpeas pasta for extra protein too.
 If you like salads that are great for left overs for lunches try my Deviled Egg Pasta Salad.

 Why You’ll Love This Recipe